richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-3-setup-and-build-test-phase.md

 Whether you have numerous applications in varying states of legacy or a new app that you'd like to test against newer tooling on a branch, you'll eventually want to make use of multiple versions of XCode.
 Apple provides downloads for every version of XCode and the Command Line Tools at the [Downloads for Apple Developers](https://developer.apple.com/download/more/) on the Developer Portal.

+You can set the `DEVELOPER_DIR` directory before your build and it will use the appropriate XCode/Tooling installation.

 #### Dependency Management

 Both Ruby Gems and Homebrow both install packages under `/usr/local`, which your build user won't necessarily be able to write to.